allandeee/HIP332A3/README.md

 the uses of `i` in line 5 refers to the variable declared in line 4, rather than that declared on line 2.
 What is more, the uses of `i` in line 7 refer to the variable declared in line 2.

-Note that our rules about the scopes that apply to the initialiser expressions in variable declarations imply that is the following code
+Note that our rules about the scopes that apply to the expressions on the right-hand side of `=` symbols in variable declarations imply that in the following code

      1 updater {
      2   int i = 10;